MobilePayDev/MobilePayDev.github.io/docs/online/transition-to-one-platform.md

 ### Invalidate payment
 `PUT /v1/payments/{paymentId}/invalidate` will be removed and it will not be possible to invalidate payments.

-## Use the RedirectURLs we supply and don't change it
+## Use the RedirectURLs we supply and don't change them on your end
 RedirectURLs start with the basepath vipps://? follow by the token "token=(TOKEN)".
 Always use the Redirect link we send.
 Do not change it in any way.
 If you have hardcoded dependencies make sure you allow for these.
 Example: